 - Flaxseeds, pumpkin seeds, or walnuts, all rich in the nutrient are an easy to consume snack that can give you the fun of a something “munchable” with the added benefits of being good for you too.
 Add in some spice when you roast them to up the flavor quotient.

 - Salmon, tuna, or sardines are another option if you’re feeling very hungry – just be sure to watch your portion size and calories, because this is a snack and not a meal.
-Roll up some tuna salad in thinly sliced cucumber if you’re feeling fancy, or just enjoy some with a wholewheat cracker.6
+Roll up some tuna salad in thinly sliced cucumber if you’re feeling fancy, or just enjoy

 The Right Carbs

 If you feel the need for a carb-laden snack to give you the energy you need, pick resistant starch over refined carbs that your body will burn through too quickly.
 This kind of starch keeps you feeling full longer and may help improve insulin sensitivity.7